AbsaOSS/dataset-comparison/bigfiles/README.md

 # Scala CPS-Dataset-Comparison

 This is scala implementation of the project.
-It is used for comparing big files.
+It is used for comparing big files (files that can not fit to RAM).

 - [How to run](#how-to-run)
   - [Requirements](#requirements)